martin-svoboda/bs-redmine-theme-dark/README.md

 ## License

-GNU General Public License (GPL) Version 2
+GNU General Public License v3 See http://www.gnu.org/licenses/gpl-3.0.en.html for details

 ## Suported plugins
 The template also modifies the basic appearance of the following plugins